Elsie Cameron Corbett: Ongoing financial support for Serbian healthcare

-Corbett was still donating large sums to the work of the Serbian hospitals, for example £188.10s in 1917 for the American unit's motor ambulance and a further £179.0s.6p and £3.16s for a car for Ms Harley's unit.
-NUWSS estimated it to cost £350 a year for an ambulance.
-Corbett's largest donation of £1000 was for the Belgrade children's hospital, established by Dr Katherine MacPhail, a sum that was matched by the Peter Coats Trust, initiating an appeal to the West of Scotland to support ‘a very gallant country woman in a most noble enterprise in a foreign land’.
-Corbett continued to endow a bed (annually - estimated to cost £50), as reported in the local press in 1935.
+Corbett continued to donate large sums to the work of the Serbian hospitals, for example £188.10s in 1917 for the American unit's motor ambulance and a further £179.0s.6p and £3.16s for a car for Katherine Harley's unit.
+NUWSS estimated it to cost £350 a year to run an ambulance.
+Corbett's largest donation of £1,000 was for the Belgrade children's hospital, established by Dr Katherine MacPhail, a sum that was matched by the Peter Coats Trust, initiating an appeal to the West of Scotland to support "a very gallant country woman in a most noble enterprise in a foreign land".
+Corbett continued to endow a bed at an estimated annual cost of £50, as reported in the local press in 1935.